pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

  - **RST**: request a connection reset when the error level reaches a certain threshold; basically, "let's try that again from the top."
 This is considered an abnormal termination of the TCP connection.

- - **SYN**: used for a three-way TCP handshake; this handshake is how sender and receiver sync up; it serves a purpose similar to the preamble in a MAC frame, but at a different level of synchronization.
+ - **SYN**: used for a three-way TCP handshake; this handshake is how sender and receiver sync up; it serves a purpose similar to the preamble in a MAC frame, but at a different level of synchronisation.

  - **FIN**: we're done, close the connection.
 This is considered a normal termination of a TCP connection.